 - Right to disclosure.
 You may be entitled to receive information regarding the categories of PI we collected, the sources from which we collected PI, the purposes for which we collected and shared PI, the categories of PI that we sold and the categories of third parties to whom the Personal Information was sold, and the categories of PI that we disclosed for a business purpose in the 12 months preceding your request.

 - Right to deletion.
 You may be entitled to request that we delete the PI that we have collected from you.
-We will use commercially reasonable efforts to honor your request, in compliance with applicable laws.
-Please note, however, that we may need or be required to keep such information, such as for our legitimate business purposes or to comply with applicable law.
+We will use commercially reasonable efforts to honor your request, in compliance with applicable laws, including contacting your Educational Institution who may provide us with guidance on your request.
+Please note, however, that we may need or be required to keep such information for our legitimate business purposes or to comply with applicable law.

 In addition, we are required to provide you certain information about the business and commercial purposes for which we collect and share PI.